Included Fields

 Selected console entries near the incident (error/warn/info), with timestamps.

-Example: ERROR at 15:42:12 - TypeError: Cannot read property ‘x’ of undefined
+Example: ERROR at 15:42:12 - TypeError: Cannot read property ‘x’ of undefined - Why it matters

 Speeds JS debugging by surfacing relevant errors without reproducing first.